rachel-lin77/react-render-movie-list/README.md

 4.render the best value icon based on the details

-5.when response list is empty, display service in unavailable
+5.when response list is empty, display message

 demo: http://rachelreact.azurewebsites.net/